RajeshKalidandi/EsportsManager/README.md

 - Implement a role-based access control system
 - Add support for team and player rankings based on performance
 - Implement a news feed or blog system for platform updates and esports news

+### Step 23: Advanced Search and Filtering
+- [x] Create SearchAndFilter component for reusable search and filter functionality
+- [x] Update TeamList component to include search and filter features
+- [x] Update TournamentList component to include search and filter features
+- [x] Modify teamSlice to handle search and filter actions
+- [x] Modify tournamentSlice to handle search and filter actions

+### Next Steps
+- Add support for multiple game titles and game-specific features
+- Enhance analytics dashboard with more detailed statistics and visualizations
+- Implement chat functionality for team communication
+- Add support for tournament scheduling and automatic bracket updates
+- Implement a notification system for important events and updates
+- Enhance user profiles with more detailed information and customization options
+- Implement a role-based access control system
+- Add support for team and player rankings based on performance
+- Implement a news feed or blog system for platform updates and esports news

+### Step 24: Enhanced Tournament Management UI
+- [x] Redesign TournamentCard component for better visual appeal
+- [x] Update TournamentList component with animations and improved layout
+- [x] Implement StatCard component for displaying tournament statistics
+- [x] Enhance TournamentOrganization page with overview statistics and improved UI
+- [x] Add pagination to TournamentList for better performance with large datasets

+### Step 25: Improved Team Management UI
+- [x] Update TeamManagement page with similar layout to TournamentOrganization
+- [x] Implement search and filter functionality for teams
+- [x] Add pagination to TeamList component

+### Step 26: UI/UX Enhancements
+- [x] Implement Framer Motion animations for smoother transitions
+- [x] Update color scheme for better visual hierarchy
+- [x] Improve responsive design for mobile and tablet devices

+### Next Steps
+- Implement chat functionality for team communication
+- Add support for tournament scheduling and automatic bracket updates
+- Implement a notification system for important events and updates
+- Enhance user profiles with more detailed information and customization options
+- Implement a role-based access control system
+- Add support for team and player rankings based on performance
+- Implement a news feed or blog system for platform updates and esports news
+- Integrate with external APIs (Discord, Twitch, Steam) for enhanced functionality
+- Implement comprehensive testing suite (unit tests, integration tests)
+- Optimize performance and implement code splitting
+- Prepare for production deployment